-See your GP to talk about this and / or *click here* to get in touch with Norfolk Wellbeing services.
-You can call JustOneNumber to talk to a health professional.
+See your GP to talk about this or get in touch with Norfolk Wellbeing Services.
+You can also call Just One Number to talk to a health professional.

-It is an emergency if you do not feel ‘safe’ and think you might hurt yourself.
-You should ask for an emergency GP appointment or go to A&E.
+It is an emergency if you do not feel ‘safe’ and think you might hurt yourself, you should ask for an emergency GP appointment or go to A&E.

 Although it is not easy many children and families cope with the sadness of the death of a loved one in their own way.